 Is there a shipwreck in Cape Vidal bay?

-In 1895 a wooden barge by the name of the “Dorothea” ripped in half after being overloaded with a load of gold with half the vessel ended up in the vicinity of Cape Vidal bay.
+In 1895 a wooden barge by the name of the “Dorothea” ripped in half after being overloaded with a load of gold.
+The vessel ended up in the vicinity of Cape Vidal bay.
 If not sanded up, parts of wreckage is visible for our snorkelers to see..
 According to the journals much of the wreckage is from another barge that sank in search of the gold that was never found..

 Are the Cape Vidal Snorkeling Adventures an activity for the entire family?